AndyLinNZ/dsc-2048/Part1.md

 can be easily changed if we want different chances.

 We want the function to create a certain number of Tiles with values that were initially empty tiles.
+So now we will create `randomEmptyTile(int count)` to generate random tiles with numbers on top for us.

 ```Dart
 // Add this to your code